Claude Savoie (policeman): Corrupt policeman

 In April 1991, a shipment of cocaine from Colombia hidden in hammocks worth $410 million arrived at the port of Montreal, which the RCMP was aware of.
 Much to the surprise of the RCMP constables watching the warehouse where the cocaine was hidden, no-one arrived to pick it up.
 After waiting for a number of days, the RCMP seized the cocaine, but the officers involved were very puzzled by the fact that the West End Gang had not picked up the cocaine despite having ample time to do so.
 Newly arrived cocaine shipments are normally picked up as quickly as possible to prevent other gangsters from stealing the cocaine or the police from seizing it.
-In early May 1991, another shipment of cocaine from Colombia worth $340 million dollars arrived at the port of Montreal hidden in aluminum silicate powder that the RCMP was also aware of.
+In early May 1991, another shipment of cocaine from Colombia worth $340 million arrived at the port of Montreal hidden in aluminum silicate powder that the RCMP was also aware of.
 Once again, no one arrived at the warehouse to pick up the cocaine as the RCMP officers watching the warehouse waited in vain for someone to arrive.
 The cocaine was again seized, but it was felt to be very odd that no-one had arrived to pick it over the course of several days.
 Given the value of the cocaine in both shipments, it was realized that the only reason why no-one arrived to pick up the cocaine was because the West End Gang was aware that the RCMP was watching the warehouses where the cocaine was being stored.
 Savoie requested that the Internal Affairs department of the RCMP start an investigation to find out who was selling information to the West End Gang and singled out Leite as the officer most likely to be corrupt as he stated Leite seemed very greedy as he always complaining that he was never making enough money.
 Through Leite was a corrupt officer, it is believed that he was the "fall guy" for Savoie's corruption as Savoie needed someone to blame after it became very apparent by May 1991 that the West End Gang had a "mole" inside the RCMP.
 On 5 May 1991, an Internal Affairs investigation led by Inspector Yves Roussel began with the aim of finding the "mole".

 According to a secret RCMP report from 1993, in May 1991, Savoie revealed the identity of a RCMP informer in the West End Gang to Leithman.
 On 5 May 1991, Leithman told someone whose name is still redacted on the report that he “controlled a high-ranking member of the RCMP, a regional director who sold information to the West End Gang" and "he had been paid for his services for several years."
 Leithman does not name the regional director, but he appears to be referring to Savoie.